 Definition of free

 Suppose is an -module.
-We say is free if is isomorphic (as an -module) to for some finite set .
+We say is free if it is isomorphic (as an -module) to for some finite set .
 In that case we can also say is free on .

 For a more categorical approach, observe the following about subsets of elements of :